-Leo was born on September 6 1921 in Sandy Lake Manitoba as the son of Theodore and Stella Netzel, of Vernon, British Columbia.
+Leo was born on September 6 1921 in Sandy Lake Manitoba, the son of Theodore and Stella Netzel, of Vernon, British Columbia.
 They were married on February 7 1910 in Eden Manitoba.
 His brothers were: Stanley and John Netzel and his sisters: Annie Stein, Helen Smith, Stella Amigol, Josephine Boyd and Pearl Thoeleifson.

 He was a labourer and member of the Roman Catholic Church.